BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Assessment and review

-The following performance information relates to South Lanarkshire Council's self-assessment and service review activity, and how the council has responded to this.
+The following performance information relates to our self-assessment and service review activity, and how we have responded to this.

-South Lanarkshire Council’s Plan Connect 2022-27 is the strategic document that explains how the council will use its influence and deliver services, acting on the issues that matter to our residents and communities.
+The Council Plan Connect 2022-27 is the strategic document that explains how we will use our influence and deliver services, acting on the issues that matter to our residents and communities.
 From this, each Resource produces an annual Resource Plan to support the delivery and achievement of the council plan.
 IMPROVe is the council’s performance management system which enables the progress of the actions detailed in the Council Plan and the Resource Plans to be tracked.
 Resource Plan performance is monitored, reported, and scrutinised by Resource Management Teams on a quarterly basis and by Committees throughout the year.
 The Council Plan performance is monitored, reported, and scrutinised by the Corporate Management Team and the Performance and Review scrutiny Forum at the end of Quarter 2 and Quarter 4.

 The performance management reporting system uses a traffic light format with the following definitions to give a status report on each measure:

-In the monitoring reports measures that are classified as ‘red’ are considered in detail and key achievements for the reporting period are listed.
+In the monitoring reports, measures classified as ‘red’ are considered in detail, and key achievements for the reporting period are listed.

 We review our procedures regularly and seek to expand and improve the information gathered in the horizon-scanning exercise to ensure it is as comprehensive as possible.
 For example, in consultation with all Resources, we recently added the following sources of self-assessment/improvement activity to the scope of the exercise: